grok.org.uk:/#

 The FD list has shut down and been replaced with a spiritual successor here.
-As such the following document exists purely for historical interest.
+As such this document exists purely for historical interest.

 John Cartwright <johnc@grok.org.uk>